We started out building simple BEAM robots and have progressed to building Arduino based wheeled robots.

 You will acquire more of these things over time.

 If you have never soldered I would get a soldering iron and practice.
-Radio Shack currently has a cheap one for about $10.
+Harbor Freight currently has a cheap one for under $10.

 You will probably want a better one later on.
-I have a Weller with adjustable power that cost about $45.
+I have a Weller WLC100 40-Watt Soldering Station with adjustable power that cost about $40.

 Also, check out this You Tube video on how to solder.